SMBs could be the key to stopping UK data breaches

 The report, launched to coincide with 'Would you be ready?
 Week', aims to raise awareness of business resilience in organizations across the UK.
 Surprising though, BITC's report revealed that 40 percent of the SMBs surveyed had not taken any action on cybersecurity in the past 12 months.

-The organization also found that one in three small businesses do not have any cybersecurity strategies in place at all and more than three quarters (77%) said they have no policy for controlling access to their data systems.
+The organization also found that one in three small businesses do not have any cybersecurity strategies in place at all and more than three quarters (77 percent) said they have no policy for controlling access to their data systems.

 - Online SMBs aggressively targeted by fraudsters